Home

 Gwhitehead@ppp.state.sc.us

-Offenders ordered by the Court, Board, or releasing authority to participate in a rehabilitative service program or an evaluation, such as, Alcohol/Drug treatment, sex offender treatment, or Mental Health counseling, are referred when received for supervision.
-Additionally, Agents refer offenders to receive services as identified through development and monitoring of the supervision plan.
-Referrals are made to service providers listed in the Department’s Service Provider Directory.
+Offenders ordered by the Court, Board, or releasing authority to participate in a rehabilitative service program or an evaluation, such as alcohol/drug treatment, sex offender treatment, or mental health counseling, are referred when received for supervision.
+Additionally, staff refers offenders to receive services as identified through the development and monitoring of the supervision plan.
+Referrals are made to service providers listed in the Department’s Service Provider Directory

-Mail or fax a completed Service Provider Application to the address listed below.
-Your Service Provider Application will be processed by the state office.
+Mail or fax a completed Service Provider Application and a Standards and Requirements Acknowledgement Form to the address listed below.
+The Standards and Requirements Acknowledgement Form states the minimum standards and discusses SCDPPPS’ quality assurance process.
+Your paperwork will be processed by the state office.

 SCDPPPS